 - Inlet and outlet ozone (gas) monitoring

-- Vent inlet to offset low production scenarios
+- Supplemental air inlet valve for managing low ozone production scenarios

 - Online trending

-- PID control loop for independent pressure and temperature targets
+- PID control loops for independent pressure and temperature targets

 - Easily removable/replaceable catalyst chamber